 Basic earnings per share is based upon the weighted average number of common shares outstanding during the period.
 Diluted earnings per share reflect the impact of options outstanding using the treasury stock method, when applicable.
-This resulted in diluted weighted-average shares outstanding of 27,008,000 and 26,911,000 for the three months ended March 31, 2004 and 2003, respectively.
+For the three months ended June 30, 2004, the treasury stock method would have been antidilutive, therefore the weighted average number of common shares were used for this period's diluted earnings per share calculation.
+This resulted in diluted weighted-average shares outstanding for the three and six months ended June 30, 2004 and 2003 of 26,911,000 and 26,911,000, and 26,983,000 and 26,911,000, respectively.

-NOTE 7--COMPREHENSIVE INCOME
+NOTE 7 -- COMPREHENSIVE INCOME

-As there were no non-owner changes in equity during the first quarter of 2004 and 2003, total comprehensive income equals net income, or \$3.9 million and \$4.5 million, respectively.
+As there were no non-owner changes in equity during the first half of 2004 and 2003, total comprehensive income(loss) equals net income(loss) for the three and six months ended June 30, 2004 and 2003, or (\$0.5) million and \$1.0 million, and \$3.4 million and \$5.6 million, respectively.

-NOTE 8--CONTINGENT LIABILITIES
+NOTE 8 - CONTINGENT LIABILITIES

-As of March 31, 2004, the Company was a defendant in approximately 20 lawsuits involving its products and is aware of certain other such claims.
+As of June 30, 2004, the Company is a defendant in approximately 20 lawsuits involving its products and is aware of certain other such claims.
 These lawsuits and claims fall into two categories:

 (i) those that claim damages from the Company related to allegedly defective product design which stem from a specific incident.
-These lawsuits and claims are based principally on the theory of "strict liability" but also may be based on negligence, breach of warranty, and other legal theories, and those brought by cities, municipalities, counties, associations, and individuals against (ii) firearms manufacturers, distributors and dealers seeking to recover damages allegedly arising out of the misuse of firearms by third parties in the commission of homicides, suicides and other shootings involving juveniles and adults.
+These lawsuits and claims are based principally on the theory of "strict liability" but also may be based on negligence, breach of warranty, and other legal theories, and those brought by cities, municipalities, counties, associations, and individuals against firearms manufacturers, distributors and dealers seeking to recover damages allegedly arising out of the misuse of firearms by third parties in the commission of homicides, suicides and other shootings involving juveniles and adults.
 The complaints by municipalities seek damages, among other things, for the costs of medical care, police and emergency services, public health services, and the maintenance of courts, prisons, and other services.
 In certain instances, the plaintiffs seek to recover for decreases in property values and loss of business within the city due to criminal violence.
 In addition, nuisance abatement and/or injunctive relief is sought to change the design, manufacture, marketing and distribution practices of the various defendants.
 These suits allege, among other claims, strict liability or negligence in the design of products, public nuisance, negligent entrustment, negligent distribution, deceptive or fraudulent advertising, violation of consumer protection statutes and conspiracy or concert of action theories.
 Most of these cases do not allege a specific injury to a specific individual as a result of the misuse or use of any of the Company's products.